Do you want to detect AdBlock users in WordPress and show them targeted messages?

 Another alternative is to create a membership website with paid subscription plans.
 You can promote paid plans as an ad-free experience with additional content and features.

-Reddit is a great example of this approach with their Gold membership plan.
+Reddit is a great example of this approach with its ad-free Reddit Premium plan.

 3. Aggressive Approach

-In this approach, you simply block the site for all users with AdBlock enabled.
+In this approach, you simply block access to your website for all users with AdBlock enabled.
 If they want to view your content, then they must disable AdBlock.

-This kind of approach is rather aggressive, and it will turn away users from your site.
-PageFair’s survey shows that 77% of adblock users leave websites with adblock walls.
+This kind of anti Adblock approach is rather aggressive, and it will turn away users from your site.
+Studies show that 77% of Adblock users leave websites with Adblock walls.

 It’s best to use the passive approach that we mentioned above.